Diverticular Disease and Diverticulitis

 Diverticular disease and diverticulitis: are you at risk?

-However, only around one in four people with diverticula goes on to develop diverticular disease, and even fewer progress to diverticulitis (most cases of diverticulitis affect those in their seventies or older).
+However, only around one in four people with diverticula goes on to develop diverticular disease, with 75 per cent of people with diverticular disease having at least one episode of diverticulitis (ii).

 Common risk factors